 Yet another question about the implications of the Court's decision in Escabedo is whether a plaintiff may still waive the collateral source rule.
-The Court's decision suggests that the answer is "No."

-The collateral source rule is not a rule of evidence. but it nevertheless precludes any reduction in a tortfeasor's liability due to benefits received by the plaintiff from a collateral source because the wrongdoer should not have the benefit of insurance independently procured by the injured party.
+The collateral source rule is not a rule of evidence, but it nevertheless precludes any reduction in a tortfeasor's liability due to benefits received by the plaintiff from a collateral source because the wrongdoer should not have the benefit of insurance independently procured by the injured party.
 This rule benefits the personal injury plaintiff and as such is the plaintiff's rule to waive.
 Rule 411, by contrast, prohibits the admission of liability insurance for purposes of proving that a party acted negligently or otherwise wrongfully.
-It is the only rule of evidence related to insurance in the Texas Rule of Evidence, and although it prohibits the admission of evidence of liability insurance for some purposes, such evidence may be admitted for other purposes.
-Rule 411 says nothing about the admissibility of health insurance.
+It is the only rule of evidence related to insurance in the Texas Rules of Evidence. and although it prohibits the admission of evidence of liability insurance for some purposes, such evidence may be admitted for other purposes.
+10 Rule 411 says nothing about the admissibility of health insurance.

-Purportedly relying upon the collateral source rule. the Texas Supreme Court in Escabedo appears to have created a new rule of evidence that prevents the jury from hearing evidence that the plaintiff's injuries will be covered in whole or in part by insurance or that a healthcare provider adjusted its charges because of
+Purportedly relying upon the collateral source rule, the Texas Supreme Court in Escabedo appears to have created a new rule of evidence that prevents the jury from hearing evidence that the plaintiff's injuries will be covered in whole or in part by insurance or that a healthcare provider adjusted its charges because of